Updated 06.24.2026

 Attention-deficit/hyperactivity disorder (ADHD) is often thought of as a condition defined by focus, organization, and impulse control.
 Depression, by contrast, is usually associated with low mood, loss of interest, and emotional withdrawal.
 In real life, however, these conditions frequently overlap.
 Research consistently shows that ADHD and depression co-occur at much higher rates than would be expected by chance, and when they do, the impact on daily functioning is often greater than either condition alone [1-3].
+At Remedy, we’ve often observed that this overlap can also make symptoms more difficult to recognize, as each condition may mask or intensify the other.

 Understanding how and why ADHD and depression intersect can help individuals and families recognize symptoms earlier, seek appropriate evaluation, and make informed decisions about treatment.
 This is especially important in telepsychiatry settings, where access to psychiatric providers and medication management may happen entirely online.